Restrictions on people using and giving out your information

-A government agency, business or other organisation that holds information about you must not use the information or disclose it to others without taking reasonable steps to make sure the information is accurate, up-to-date, complete, relevant and not misleading.
+A government agency, business or other organisation that holds information about you must not use or disclose the information without taking reasonable steps to make sure the information is accurate, up-to-date, complete, relevant and not misleading.

 An organisation that holds information about you must not keep it for longer than is necessary for the purposes for which it was collected.
-For example, an organisation that vets employees for jobs can’t keep information about those employees indefinitely, though it may be appropriate to keep the files for a short time to protect itself against legal action.
+For example, organisations that vets employees for jobs can’t keep information about those employees indefinitely, even though it may be appropriate for them to keep that information for a short time to protect themselves against legal action.

 Limits on use of your information

-If information about you has been collected for one purpose it can’t later be used for a different purpose, unless the organisation or person using it believes on reasonable grounds that:
+Personal information that has been collected for one purpose can’t later be used for another purpose unless the organisation or person using it believes on reasonable grounds that:

 - the other purpose is directly related to the purpose for which the information was originally collected, or

 - you won’t be identified, or